 That’s right, the same newspapers that have been savaging the tech giants for years as evil privacy foes are fighting to stop Apple from making it harder for app developers to exploit your data.

 Why?
 Because newspapers make money from advertising, of course.
-They’re the app developers who want to continue to spy on you.
+They are some of the app developers who want to continue to spy on you.

-consumers interact with the company nearly every time they search for information, watch a video, hail a ride, order delivery in an app or see an ad online.
+consumers interact with [Google parent Alphabet] nearly every time they search for information, watch a video, hail a ride, order delivery in an app or see an ad online.
 Alphabet then improves its products based on the information it gleans from every user interaction, making its technology even more dominant.Katie Benner & Cecilia Kang, Justice Dept. Plans to File Antitrust Charges Against Google in Coming Week, N.Y.
 Times, Sept.
 3, 2020.

-The “tech-lash” of the past decade?
+- The “tech-lash” splashed across newspaper front pages over the past decade.
 That looks an awful lot like a message from media to big tech: pay up, or we’ll wreck your reputation.
-Wasn’t that driven instead by concerns about privacy?
-The media’s opposition to Apple’s privacy safeguards today gives us the answer: not so much.
+Of course, that could just have been driven by newspapers’ concerns about privacy.
+But newspapers’ opposition to Apple’s privacy safeguards today gives us the answer: not likely.

-The drumbeat of articles about the courageous antitrust scholars daring to take on big tech (few of whom actually are antitrust scholars)?
+- The drumbeat of articles about courageous antitrust scholars daring to take on big tech.
+(Nevermind that few of them actually are antitrust scholars.)
 That looks an awful lot like a message from media to big tech too: pay up, or we’ll get the law to break you into pieces.
-Wasn’t that driven instead by concern that there’s too much concentration in America?
-The News Media Alliance’s multi-year campaign for an antitrust exemption that would allow newspapers to cartelize gives us the same answer: not so much.
+Of course, that could have been driven instead by newspapers’ concerns that there’s too much concentration in America.
+But the News Media Alliance’s multi-year campaign for an antitrust exemption that would allow newspapers to cartelize gives us the same answer: not likely.

 Of course, there are limits to the amount of sympathy one can feel for Google or Facebook.
 Those companies may be better at what they do than newspapers, but they are better at doing something antisocial: the spying and manipulation that constitute modern commercial advertising.
 The newspapers’ fight to get cut in on the spoils is ugly, but one set of rogues deserves another.